How To Find X And Y In A Kite

 • Pythagorean Theorem: Since the diagonals of a kite are perpendicular, they form right triangles within the kite.
 If you know the lengths of two sides of any of these right triangles, you can use the Pythagorean theorem (a² + b² = c²) to find the length of the third side.
 This is especially useful for finding the lengths of diagonal segments.

 • Trigonometric Ratios (SOH CAH TOA): If you know an angle within one of the right triangles formed by the diagonals, you can use trigonometric ratios (sine, cosine, tangent) to relate the angle to the side lengths.
-For example, if you know an angle and the length of the adjacent side, you can find the length of the opposite side using the tangent function (tan(angle) = opposite / adjacent).
+Take this: if you know an angle and the length of the adjacent side, you can find the length of the opposite side using the tangent function (tan(angle) = opposite / adjacent).

 How These Principles Apply: